KitKat4191/JetSim-FloatingOrigin/README.md

 ___

-### Using the prefab
+* In the `VRC Scene Descriptor` that can be found on the `VRCWorld` object you need to set the `Respawn Height Y` to some really large negative number such as `-100000`.
+This is to prevent the player and pickups constantly respawning when you fly or fall quickly.

-On the top bar in Unity `KitKat > JetSim > Floating Origin > Install`
+* On the top bar in Unity `KitKat > JetSim > Floating Origin > Install`

-You now have a `WorldParent` object in your scene.
+* You now have a `WorldParent` object in your scene.
 You will need to parent all the objects that players will be able to see, walk on, interact with, etc. to this object.

+### Misc

 Please **DO NOT** unpack the `FloatingOrigin` prefab.
+If you for some reason have to unpack it, make sure that the `Anchor` object is the first child of `WorldParent`.

 For performance reasons It's important that you only parent objects that actually need to move with the world.
 I recommend that you also put objects that are close together in the world under a common parent.
 This is to reduce the amount of child objects on the `WorldParent`.